lootils/archiver/README.md

 License
 -------

-Lootils Archiver is licensed under the New BSD License - see the LICENSE file for details.
+This library is available under a MIT license.